A. A paralyzed man is healed and forgiven.

 iii.
 The faith of these two blind men is worthy of notice.

-Š They had faith to believe that Jesus was able heal them.
+· They had the faith to believe that Jesus was able heal them.

 e.
 See that no one knows it: Despite Jesus' warning, they couldn't resist telling others.
 Though we do not admire their well-intentioned disobedience, we admire their excitement over the work of God.
 This was their only area of unbelief - they didn't have the faith to obey Jesus as they should have.